 Has your dog ever begged for oranges?
 Have you ever wondered if oranges are safe for dogs to eat?
-They are, in moderation of course.
+They are OK but in moderation of course.
 It’s alright to feed oranges to your dog but, needless to say, you should be taking off the peel before you feed one to your dog.

+Understand that oranges shouldn’t be part of their regular diet.
 Don’t feed them too many, as oranges can be overly acidic for dogs and cause bouts of diarrhea.
 Keep in mind, it’s not really necessary to give them to your dog.
 They don’t need the Vitamin C so you’re not doing them any health favors by giving them an orange.
-They also don’t really care about how foods taste, so it’s not as if you’re broadening their palette either.
+Also, they also don’t really care about how foods taste, so it’s not as if you’re broadening their palette either.

 Fruits That You Can and Can’t Give Your Dog

-Oranges are fine, without the peel and the seeds.
-Some believe that they are a good source of vitamin C as well as other nutrients like potassium, folate and thiamine.
+Oranges are alright occasionally, without the peel and the seeds.
+Some believe they are a good source of vitamin C as well as other nutrients like potassium, folate and thiamine.
 Other fruits include bananas, pear, certain berries like blueberries and strawberries, melons and apples – all without seeds.

-An Apple a Day or Orange a Day?
+An Apple a Day or an Orange a Day?

 Protein is Essential

-Fruits are good, but what your dog really needs is protein.
+Fruits are good, including oranges, but what your dog really needs is protein.
 By nature dogs are carnivores and must have their fill of protein in their diets.
 Dairy protein is not the best for dogs and can cause an upset tummy, so stick to meat and poultry products like chicken, beef, and other meats.
-Remember that these are best given without the skin, and boneless, as bones could cause internal damage in dogs apart from becoming chocking hazards.
-Also, it’s probably a good idea to avoid giving the meat raw, as this could cause parasites to enter into the system.
+Remember, these are best given without the skin, and boneless, as bones could cause internal damage in dogs apart from becoming choking hazards.
+It’s a good idea to avoid giving any meat raw, as this could cause parasites to enter the system.